craigmcb/craigmcb.github.io/README.md

 - Applying resources using fully-featured enterprise software

 ## Installation
 One of the first skills to learn is how to install Oracle Linux.
-These videos go through this process step-by-step and complete a Linux installation.

 ### Videos
+These videos focus on the installation and boot process.
+You can learn step-by-step how to complete an Oracle Linux 8 installation for on-premises deployment and how to create an Oracle Linux 8 instance on Oracle Cloud Infrastructure.
+You can also learn about the boot process and how to configure different services to start at boot time.

 ![](common/images/installol8.jpg)
 [Installing Oracle Linux 8](https://youtu.be/l6fapYCHaQ0)